oroinc/documentation/backend/entities/customize-datagrids/backend/events.rst

 .. hint::
         Please note that at this point datasource has not been initialized yet, therefore calling ``$event->getDatagrid()->getDatasource()`` returns ``null``.

 As an illustration, let's add one more column to a specific datagrid.
-For this, create an event listener and modify the existing configuration the following way:
+For this, create an event listener and modify the existing configuration in the following way:

 .. code-block:: php